The short answer

 Did Anthropic have layoffs in 2026?+

 No. Anthropic has not had any layoffs in 2026 and has no announced plans for workforce reductions.
-The company is in aggressive hypergrowth mode, expanding from roughly 500 employees in 2023 to ~1,500 by early 2026.
-With 452 open roles and a $61.5B valuation backed by $9B+ from Amazon, Anthropic is one of the fastest-growing AI companies in the world.
+The company has grown from roughly 500 employees in 2023 to ~2,300+ by late 2025 (per Fortune).
+Anthropic closed a $30B Series G in February 2026 at a $380B post-money valuation.
+Browse current openings on the Anthropic jobs page.

 Is Anthropic still hiring in 2026?+

 Yes, aggressively.
-Anthropic has 452 open positions as of April 2026 across engineering, research, product, policy, and go-to-market.
+Anthropic has hundreds of open positions in 2026 across engineering, research, product, policy, and go-to-market.
 Roles span San Francisco, New York, London, and remote.
 Browse all current openings on the Anthropic jobs page.

 How does Anthropic compare to OpenAI and DeepMind on hiring?+